Rental Application Templates

 How long does it take to process a background check?

-The average length of time for processing a credit or criminal background check is three (3) days.
-However, the length of time is partly dependent on the service chosen.
+The average time to process a credit or criminal background check is three (3) days.
+However, this timeframe can vary depending on the service used.